IljMak/knowhub/docs/design-decisions.md

 ### Problem statement

-[Describe the problem to be solved or the goal to be achieved.
+[Describe Ilja the problem to be solved or the goal to be achieved.
 Include relevant context information.]

 ### Decision